 Urinary incontinence is most frequent in dogs weighing over 40 pounds.
 Weimaraners are one of the breeds that are prone to dog incontinence.

-Your dog doesn’t even know that she lost her urine.
+Your older dog doesn’t even know that she lost her urine.
 Don’t reprimand her for losing urine.
 Punishing a geriatric dog that has lost bladder control–will do only harm.
 It will not resolve the issue!

 If your dog has started to leak urine, take him for more frequent walks.
 And consider purchasing a dog bed with a washable cover.
 You can wash it every day and keep your dog’s area smelling fresh and clean.

 You can also give your dog a supplement developed for older dogs to help them control their bladders.

 Symptoms of Dog Incontinence